wellerrrr/RucOnl-Script/README.md

 Important Considerations:

   This script currently only functions in fullscreen mode.
 Support for different resolutions will be added in future updates.
-Helo

 If you encounter any issues or wish to request a similar bot for other areas or monsters, or if you’d like to contribute to its development, feel free to contact me on Telegram: @Trustmemate